hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

         mkdir config/local_oci_repository
         ```

+9. Remove the `null` resource as it is included in the template for demonstration purposes and does not apply to the Artifactory provider.
+Keeping it may lead to unnecessary clutter or errors during the build process.

+    ```bash
+    rm -rf config/null
+    ```

+    And remove this reference from `config/provider.go`

+10. Add line to `config/provider.go`, e.g. for `artifactory_local_oci_repository`

+    > [!NOTE]
+    > It's not necessary to have it here if you don't need to override the default resource.
+    > If you don't need to configure it, it will generate resource according to default behavior.

+    ```go
+    for _, configure := range []func(provider *ujconfig.Provider){
+      ...
+      localocirepository.Configure,
+    } {
+      configure(pc)
+    }
+    ```

-9. Update Go modules to ensure all required dependencies are downloaded and properly resolved, avoiding errors caused by missing modules.
+11. Update Go modules to ensure all required dependencies are downloaded and properly resolved, avoiding errors caused by missing modules.

     ```sh
     go mod tidy
     ```

-10. Install required Go tools
+12. Install required Go tools

     `goimports` is a tool that formats Go code and automatically manages import statements, ensuring consistency and reducing manual effort during the build process.